 6.1 Our charges

-(b) Our other charges are principally based on the amount of our professional time spent on the matter, although other factors may also be taken into account.
-Such factors may include (but are not limited to) the size and complexity of the matter and the degree of urgency involved.
+(b) Where a fixed charge is not practical, charges are principally based on the amount of our professional time spent on the matter, although other factors may also be taken into account.
+These others factors may include (but are not limited to) the size and complexity of the matter and the degree of urgency involved.

-(c) All actions and attention by us in providing the services are chargeable, including (for example) both incoming and outgoing telephone calls, travelling, the sending of reminders and reporting to you on communications which we may receive from our foreign associates and other specialist providers, as well as in acting for you generally.
-Many of these actions are incorporated within our standard charges.
+(c) All actions and attention by us in providing the Services are chargeable including, for example, both incoming and outgoing telephone calls, travelling, the sending of reminders and reporting to You on communications which we may receive from our foreign associates and other specialist providers, as well as in acting for You generally.
+We endeavour to incorporate these actions into our fixed charges.

 6.2 Payment of expenses

-(a) You will be responsible for any expenses incurred by us on your behalf.
-These expenses may include (but are not limited by) Intellectual Property Office fees, Counsel's fees, Court fees, the costs of any experts or other agents (including any foreign lawyers), photocopying costs, couriers, travel and meeting expenses and, in some cases, certain telephone and fax charges.
+(a) You will be responsible for any expenses incurred by us on Your behalf.
+These expenses may include (but are not limited by) Intellectual Property Office fees, Counsel's fees, Court fees, the costs of any experts or other agents, foreign associates, photocopying costs, couriers, post, travel and meeting expenses and telephone and fax charges.

-(b) Whilst our fixed charges and hourly rates are predictable, you should appreciate that local representatives' charges and official fees are outside our control since they may be changed without notice and in the case of foreign matters vary with exchange rate fluctuations.
-However, please be assurred that we do monitor our overseas agents and their respective charges.
+(b) Whilst our fixed charges and hourly rates are predictable, You should appreciate that local associates' and other suppliers’ charges and official fees are outside our control since they may be changed without notice and, in the case of foreign matters, vary with exchange rate fluctuations.

 6.3 Value Added Tax ("VAT")